Mihara/ytpod/README.md

 regular intervals as appropriate for each youtube channel that you wish to download in this manner.

+An alternative use is to save the files and feed them to [Navidrome](https://navidrome.org) as if they were music -- when using audio files mode, the appropriate tags are applied to media files to make it easy to sort them.

 I made this for my own use, because, while Android has some excellent podcatching applications, few, if any, of them can download Youtube channels for later viewing offline.
 This downloader permits them to do it, at the cost